nodeblackbox/Kokoro-Voice-Api/README.md

 **[⬆ Back to Top](#-complete-kokoro-tts-api)**

-Made with ❤️ by the Kokoro TTS Community
+Made with ❤️ for accessibility by [nodeblackbox](https://github.com/nodeblackbox)

+*"Accessibility should be for everyone"*

 </div>